Tommy Aldridge

 Tommy Aldridge (born August 15, 1950) is an American heavy metal and hard rock drummer.
 He is noted for his work with numerous bands and artists since the 1970s, such as Black Oak Arkansas, Pat Travers Band, Ozzy Osbourne, Gary Moore, Whitesnake, Ted Nugent, Thin Lizzy, Vinnie Moore and Yngwie Malmsteen.

 Self-taught, Aldridge was initially inspired by the music of Cream, the Beatles, Jimi Hendrix and Led Zeppelin.
-Drummers such as Joe Morello, Ginger Baker, John Bonham and Mitch Mitchell were particularly influential as Aldridge developed his drumming style.
-Aldridge himself has become very influential, and is regarded as a double bass drum pioneer in rock music.
+Drummers like Joe Morello, Ginger Baker, John Bonham and Mitch Mitchell were particularly influential as Aldridge developed his drumming style.
+Aldridge himself has become very influential and is regarded as a double bass drum pioneer in rock music.

 Career

-Raised in Mississippi, Aldridge taught himself to play drums in the 1960s, building a kit piece by piece with money earned delivering newspapers and other odd jobs.
+Raised in Pearl, Mississippi, Aldridge taught himself to play drums in the 1960s, building a kit piece by piece with money earned delivering newspapers and other odd jobs.
 He credits his unique style to learning without the benefit of a mentor or teacher.
-While his mother was supportive of his desire to play music, his father was an alcoholic who didn't view musicians favorably.
-As a result, while practicing in an outbuilding in his backyard Aldridge would often place towels over his drum heads to prevent his father from hearing.
+While his mother was supportive of his desire to play music, his father, apparently, was not.
 In the early 1970s, Aldridge began playing original music with Alley Keith in the Florida Panhandle.
 Inspired by drummers such as Louis Bellson and Sam Woodyard, he started using a double-bass drum setup and became an early pioneer of the hard rock double kick drum style of drumming.

 After playing for a short time with the southern rock band David and the Giants in 1972, Aldridge auditioned for Black Oak Arkansas and was surprised to get the job.
 He made his recording debut in 1972 with Black Oak Arkansas' If an Angel Came to See You, Would You Make Her Feel at Home? album.
 He subsequently recorded several albums with the band between 1972 and 1976 and toured extensively.
 Aldridge has said that he wasn't particularly fond of Black Oak Arkansas' music and his intention when joining the band was to use the opportunity as a springboard to make a name for himself in the industry, something he says he's not particularly proud of in hindsight.
 Not happy with the band's heavy use of hashish, Aldridge attempted to leave Black Oak Arkansas.
 As the band's management wasn't keen on giving him his contractual freedom, Aldridge was forced to sneak away in the middle of the night and subsequently "hide out in Chicago".
 During that period he played with a local band called "d'Thumbs".
 One and a half years of lawsuits ensued, after which he was contractually free to record again.
 Aldridge spent 1978 to 1981 with the Pat Travers Band, recording five albums over that time.